MileIQ

 MileIQ is an American-based technology company that develops a mileage tracking and logging app.

 The app uses automatic mileage tracking to calculate mileage while driving for business purposes that can then be used to report for reimbursement and potentially a tax deduction with the IRS, being attributed as the first mobile app to passively track such data.
 MileIQ has been compared to Fitbit for driving and has been discussed in national business publications that include Fast Company, Fortune, and Forbes.

-On November 5, 2015, Microsoft announced that it had acquired MileIQ for an undisclosed amount.
+On November 5, 2015, Microsoft announced that it had acquired MileIQ.
+On March 18, 2021, Microsoft divested MileIQ and it became an independent company again.
+Subsequently in July 2025, the company was acquired by Bending Spoons for $233 million.

-On March 18, 2021, MileIQ service is transitioning to a new owner, MileIQ LLC, which is led by the original creators of the mileage tracking app.
-MileIQ LLC is unaffiliated with Microsoft Corporation and will start operating the app and the service after May 1, 2021.

 History

 MileIQ was founded by Dan Bomze, an entrepreneur and investor of numerous startups.
 He began collaborating with a small team to design software that would simplify mileage reimbursement.
 Bomze obtained feedback from others who tracked mileage for reimbursement and began looking for a business partner knowledgeable with software development.
 He was introduced to SlideRocket CEO and former Salesforce.com general manager Chuck Dietrich who became a founding partner in the company.
 MileIQ was officially launched in the App Store in 2013, later becoming available for Android.

 Concur Technologies, a company that integrates third-party apps for users to file business reports, added MileIQ to its service offerings in early 2014.
 The same year, MileIQ partnered with cloud accounting software company FreshBooks.
 The partnership allowed users of MileIQ to automatically import their driving data into their FreshBooks accounts.